-And really, this season itself was just that; an aggravating tagalong that we're forced to accept as a continuation.
+And really, this season itself was just that: an aggravating tagalong that we're forced to accept as a continuation.
 Instead of getting a decent successor, we're instead given a half-baked effort that couldn't stand on its own.
-Bones dropping the ball on every conceivable level.
+Bones dropped the ball in every conceivable level.

 Disappointment...
 I found nothing here but unsubstantial fights and cheap attempts at fanservice.
 This is NOT how you do a sequel to a neo-noir action romp.
 It doesn't even work as pure schlock entertainment.
 Apparently, even Pizza Hut said "oh hell no, fuck that" since they too were nowhere to be found, wanting nothing to do with this uninspired continuation.

 There are bad sequels then there's DTB's sequel.
-With a show that literally did everything wrong and STILL didn't answer any questions, I can only recommend this to completionists.
-This was a very underwhelming mess that sullied what little credentials the series had to begin with.
+A sequel that literally scrubbed the show of its previous identity and STILL didn't answer any questions.
+As it is now, I can only recommend this to completionists.
+An underwhelming mess that sullied what little credentials the series was desperately clinging onto.